docker/docs/datacenter/dtr/2.3/guides/admin/configure/garbage-collection.md

 also use the same files.

 To delete unused image layers, DTR:
-1. Becomes read-only to make sure that no one is able to push an image, thus changing the underlying files in the filesystem.
+1. Becomes read-only to make sure that no one can push an image, thus changing the underlying files in the filesystem.
 2. Check all the manifest files and keep a record of the files that are referenced.